M-S-Jacobs2727/Dobrynin_Scaling_Theory/theoretical_nn_training/README.md

 Sample configurations that define the model, training, and testing are defined in YAML or JSON files in the configurations directory.
 One of these is passed as the first command line argument into the main module.
-The `configuration.py` module defines `NNConfig`, the configuration class, initialized from the given configuration file.
+The `configuration.py` module defines `NNConfig`, the configuration class, and the `read_config_from_file` function, to initialize a config from the given configuration file.

 ## `generators.py`